jtlapp/subtap/README.md

 ## Overview

 `subtap` is a test runner for debugging test suites by selectively running subtests.
-It is also a TAP pretty-printer that emphasizes making differences between found and wanted values obvious at a glance.
+It is also a TAP pretty-printer that emphasizes making even subtle differences between found and wanted values obvious at a glance.

 `subtap` numbers the root subtests across all of the test files.
 A "root subtest" is a test whose parent is the root `tap` test of a file.
 The `-r` option provides test numbers and restricts the run to only those tests.
 The user can also control whether the test run exits when a subtest throws an exception and how many root subtests may fail before bailing out of the test run.

 When the found and wanted values of a test assertion differ, `subtap` can emphasize the first differing character and the differing text.
 It shows LFs (`\n`) in text and trailing spaces as visible characters, and it aligns values for proper vertical comparison.
 The differences between values may also be shown as interleaving diff lines.

-This tool only works with tests that employ the [`tap` module](https://github.com/tapjs/node-tap).
+This tool only works with tests that employ the [`tap` module](https://github.com/tapjs/node-tap), because its primary purpose is to extend the functionality of `tap`.
+You may use the `--tap` option to direct TAP output from this tool to a prettifier or TAP-analysis tool of your choice.

 ## Installation